Iconic Swiss property celebrates milestone after four years of redevelopment

-Katara Hospitality CEO and Board member, Mr. Hamad Al Mulla, joined the Katara Hospitality Switzerland team to officially commemorate the completion of the high-rise shell of Royal Savoy Lausanne’s iconic project.
+Katara Hospitality Chief Executive Officer and Board Member joined the Katara Hospitality Switzerland team to officially commemorate the completion of the high-rise shell of Royal Savoy Lausanne’s iconic project.
 The ceremony was also attended by Daniel Brélaz, Mayor of Lausanne, Olivier Français, Head of Real Estate Development in the city, among other officials, dignitaries, contractors, workers and community members from across Lausanne.

 Katara Hospitality bought the hotel in 2007 and is returning the property to its former glory.
 The official re-opening of the iconic Swiss property is planned for June 2015 opening a new chapter in the history of this landmark hotel after four years of redevelopment work.

 The hotel’s acquisition has been part of Katara Hospitality’s international expansion strategy, which has seen it invest in properties in Europe and key markets around the world.

 Chief Executive Officer and Board Member of Katara Hospitality, said: “With the architectural style of a “Grand Chateau”, its international standing and unique design, the Royal Savoy is both a historic building and the pride of the city of Lausanne.
 In short, this hotel perfectly complements our international portfolio of iconic hotels in that it represents both a rich heritage and a shining future.

 “This spectacular Swiss project is an important part of the Katara Hospitality international development plan inspired by our ethos.
 We are always on the lookout for remarkable establishments which have set industry standards and pushed the boundaries of hospitality to become internationally-recognised benchmarks.”